CMU-IDS-2020/fp-panda/Report.md

 Researchguides.library.wisc.edu.
 2020. [online]

 Allcott, H. and Gentzkow, M., 2017.
 Social media and fake news in the 2016 election.
 Journal of economic perspectives, 31(2), pp.211-36.

+Turner, P.A., 2018.
+Respecting the Smears: Anti-Obama Folklore Anticipates Fake News.
+Journal of American Folklore, 131(522), pp.421-425.

+Cunha, E., Magno, G., Caetano, J., Teixeira, D. and Almeida, V., 2018, September.
+Fake news as we feel it: perception and conceptualization of the term “fake news” in the media.
+In International Conference on Social Informatics (pp. 151-166).
+Springer, Cham.